 Per-packet stateful processing.
-The variable NTA employs is persistent at the NDP switch, while there exists the per-packet variable that traverses the network with the packet, e.g., FlowTags [19].
+The variable NTA employs is persistent at the NDP switch, while there exists the perpacket variable that traverses the network with the packet, e.g., FlowTags [44].
 NTA can support such variables by loosing the constraint of placing them; only variables for the same packet class should be placed at the same switch.

 Too many variable guards.
 The #guard results determine #NTAs in an NTA group.
 Due to the product-composition effect, the #NTAs could quickly grow to an unacceptable number if too many variable guards are involved.
 However, we note that multiple NTAs are necessary, only if the routing paths or resource consumptions vary to the guard results; otherwise, we need not create the second NTA, but just reuse the variable placement in the first one.
-For example, Figure 2d and 2e correspond to the same routing path, so we can just create and compile the former one, and place $!g_1$ at the same switch with g1.
-Currently, most stateful semantics are in an endto-end way, which means they will not create extra NTAs.
+For example, Fig. 2d and 2e correspond to the same routing path, so we can just create and compile the former one, and place $!g_1$ at the same switch with $g_1$ .
+Currently, most stateful semantics are in an end-to-end way, which means they will not create extra NTAs.
 In this way, we believe the risk of explosive #NTAs is minor.

-7 RELATED WORK
+VII.
+RELATED WORK

 NPLs use formal representations to carry their semantics.
-NetKAT [9, 22] is the first to use regular expressions for describing the end-toend network behaviors, which is based on Kleene algebra with Tests (KAT) and make the network semantics sound and complete.
-Merlin [42] also express the path requirements with regular grammar, and extends them with bandwidth requirements.
-Kinetic [28] uses Finite State Machine to capture the dynamic semantics of network.
-SNAP [10], based on the one-big-switch model, uses the xFDD to express the stateful end-to-end network behaviors.
+NetKAT [27], [45] is the first to use regular expressions for describing the end-to-end network behaviors, which is based on Kleene algebra with Tests (KAT) and make the network semantics sound and complete.
+Merlin [8] also express the path requirements with regular grammar, and extends them with bandwidth requirements.
+Kinetic [46] uses Finite State Machine to capture the dynamic semantics of network.
+SNAP [9], based on the one-big-switch model, uses the xFDD to express the stateful end-to-end network behaviors.
 While these representations are expressive for specific programming purposes, the proposed NTA draws most of their merits, making it suitable for serving as the IR for NPLs.

-Specifically, NTA can fully cover a broad range of semantics in previous NPLs, including forwarding the packets [21, 32], reserving the resource [39, 42], and stateful operations [10].
-Apart from the above static semantics, there also exists the dynamic semantics that negotiate the packet behaviors and/or network resource in the runtime, e.g., bandwidth adjusting [42], latency minimization [26].
-Currently, NTA cannot express those dynamic semantics (§6).
+Specifically, NTA can fully cover a broad range of semantics in previous NPLs, including forwarding the packets [2], [3], reserving the resource [8], [18], and stateful operations [9].
+Besides above static semantics, there also exists the dynamic semantics that negotiate the packet behaviors in the runtime, e.g., bandwidth adjusting [8], latency minimization [42].
+Currently, NTA cannot express those dynamic semantics (Section VI).

-Program interoperation, i.e., running cross-language programs in a single network, is a highly desired feature, which previously is only achievable for the programs written in the same NPL [10, 12, 32, 35, 44].
-CoVisor tries to compose the NDP rules compiled from programs written with different NPLs [27].
-However, due to semantics loss in NDP rules, it can only merge the actions from compatible rules (e.g., a forwarding rule and a counting rule), or overwrite others with the highest-priority rule.
+Program interoperation, i.e., running cross-language programs in a single network, is a highly desired feature, which previously is only achievable for the programs written in the same NPL [3], [9], [10], [15], [16].
+CoVisor tries to compose NDP rules compiled from the cross-language programs [17].
+However, due to semantics loss in NDP rules, it can only merge the actions from compatible rules (e.g., a forwarding rule and a counting rule), or overwrite others with the highestpriority rule.
 Unlike the above approaches, CODER composes the programs at the IR level.
-Since

-NTAs retain the original intents of the programs, the composition will not lose any of the semantics.
-There are approaches to compose the dynamic semantics [11, 24], and CODER currently does not support this feature as NTA cannot express those semantics.
+Since NTAs retain the original intents of the programs, the composition will not lose any of the semantics.
+There are approaches to compose the dynamic semantics [41], [47], and CODER currently does not support this feature as NTA cannot express those semantics.